smurferson1/MineControl/README.md

   - Data Tracking: use the UserValue method for units and algos that don't change.
 Reduces processing a tiny bit.

 ## Key Un-features
+- Doesn't support more than 1 GPU or CPU.
+- Doesn't support more than 1 GPU or CPU miner.
-- Not currently internationalized, translated or respectful of Windows regional settings.
+- Not internationalized, translated, or respectful of Windows regional settings.
 - Kind of ugly.
 - Not very user friendly.
 - Chart data and stats can't be archived or restored.
-- Probably some config options allowed that would make no sense or cause problems or crashes.
+- Probably some allowed configurations that would make no sense or cause errors or crashes.
 - Engineering: badly engineered with a bunch of logic attached to the form and stuff.
 Sorry.
-- Most temperature and power management features are GPU-only right now.
+- Most temperature and power management features are GPU-only.